 Little Tupper is six miles long and at 2,300 acres, it is the 14th biggest lake in the Adirondack Park.
 Behind Lows Lake, it is the second biggest motor-free lake.
 There are 24 designated primitive paddle-in campsites available on a first-come, first-served basis.
 To the west is a low wetland and the outlet of Charley Pond.
 We paddled upstream towards Charley Pond as far as the Burn Road Trail bridge.
 One can continue paddling further upstream for ~mile before reaching private land.

 The Rock Pond Outlet is 1.5 miles of fairly wide, gently-winding stream with boggy shores.
 Rock Pond has a total of six campsites.
 We stopped at the 1st available for a late lunch at 2:30.
 We debated the merits of staying on Rock Pond versus trying to knock off the 2 mile portage to Hardigan Pond and staying at the unknown campsite.
 The Rock Pond campsite won the debate.
 While snacking we saw people at site 26 – the island campsite.
 We decided to scout the other campsites and discovered the two people on the island site were day tripping and returning to Little Tupper Lake.
 We set up camp and the light breezes kept the bugs away.
-We also took this time out to unpack the package of hats we’d bought from some custom hat manufacturers.
-We distributed the hats amongst the group and made a campfire.

 Day 2 we got up at 5:30am and were on the water by 7:30 as we had 4 miles of portages to accomplish to reach Lake Lila.
 We started off with a 2 mile portage to Hardigan Pond.
 From Hardigan Pond there was a .55 mile portage to Salmon Lake Outlet.
 From Little Salmon Lake there was another .5 mile portage into Lilypad Pond.
 Each of these portages included traipsing over beaver dams or flooded trailways resulting in soaked feet.
 Finally we concluded an .8 mile portage from Lilypad Pond to Shingle Shanty Brook.
 We paddled the meandering Shingle Shanty Brook for nearly 45 minutes until reaching Lake Lila.
 While all these portages showed footprints, the trails were overgrown with ferns and briars.
 The deer flies were a constant annoyance.
 While we tried to single carry portions of the portages, largely we leap-frogged our packs and the canoes.
 White caps were rolling on Lake Lila so we undertook tacking maneuvers to quarter the wind and stay near shore.
 We reached site 20 which was a large open site with a rocky beach.
 We went swimming, re-hydrated and cooked dinner.
 We set up a tarp due to rain projected in the forecast.